-Additionally, per Final Rule, Streamlining Program Requirements and Improving Integrity in the Summer Food Service Program (SFSP), instead of determining the individual income eligibility of each enrolled child, a site may document its status as a closed enrolled site by using area eligibility information.
+Additionally, a site may document its status as a closed enrolled site by using area eligibility information.
 However, the CE must provide justification for why the site is operating as closed enrolled as opposed to being open to the community.

-The following criteria will qualify a site to operate a closed enrolled service in an eligible area:
+In most cases, TDA will only approve a closed enrolled site to operate in an eligible area if the site meets both of the following criteria::

-- All children enrolled must reside in the area where the site is located. - One or both of the following situations must be true: - There are safety concerns in the area that would restrict participation to a predefined enrollment. - Meal service will be limited to children enrolled in a specific enrichment program.
+- All children enrolled reside in the area where the site is located. - The site provides a specific enrichment program that requires enrollment.
 NOTE: Academic summer school is not an allowable enrichment program; a summer meals program cannot be limited only to participants in academic summer school.